 These days, face recognition is widely used in social media like Facebook, both for social networking and entertainment purposes.

 - In social networking, face recognition serves as a streamlining of the often dubious process of tagging people on the photo.
 This feature is especially helpful when you need to tag through a couple of hundred images from the conference, or there are way too many faces to tag.
+So if you are going to build your own social network, think about this feature.

 - In entertainment, face recognition lays the groundwork for further transformations and manipulations.
 Facebook Messenger’s filters and Snapchat Looksery filters are the most prominent examples.
 The filters jump from the autogenerated basic layout of the face and attach new elements or effects.